utelecon/utelecon.github.io/en/faculty_members/index.md

 {% include procedures/en/eccs.html %}

+## Other systems

+### Antivirus Software

+The University of Tokyo requires “[appropriate antivirus measures](https://www.u-tokyo.ac.jp/adm/cie/ja/index.html)” for computers in the “Guidelines for Information Ethics and Computer Use”.
+As part of the countermeasures, a comprehensive license for antivirus software will be provided from April 1, 2022 (scheduled), so please use it as needed.

+### UTokyo VPN

+Some IT systems at the University of Tokyo (for example, administrative systems) can only be accessed through the university's internal network.
+The "**UTokyo VPN**" is a service that allows users to access these systems from off-campus.
+For further details on how to use this feature, please see the [UTokyo VPN page](/utokyo_vpn/) (in Japanese).

+## Guidelines for Online Classes

+“[The Tools Usage Guideline for Online Class Since S Semester 2021](/en/notice/guideline)” is the established guideline for online classes.
+Please also check your department’s policy on conducting online classes because each department may have its own policy.

+## Class Supporter System

+The University of Tokyo offers a student staff system called “Class Supporter” to assist rehearsal and gathering of information on online classes.
+The workload of class supporters is less intensive than teaching assistants.
+Students are recruited from all over the university and matched with faculty members who wish to use the system.
+For more details, please see the “[Class Supporter System page](/supporters/class)” (in Japanese).

 ## Next Step: For Better Online Classes

 This site, "**Online Class / Web Conference Portal Site @ The University of Tokyo**", also known as "**utelecon**", presents you lots of information on how to use the information systems mentioned in this page and other useful information for online classes.